rossaddison/yii2-house2house/README.md

 **Frequently Asked Questions ?**

 **What has this software been used for mostly in the past?**
 It has been mainly structured for window cleaing in the UK but can be modified for other services.
+Dataprotection has been incorporated in the package so most fields under House are not required.
+Refer to the suggested Privacy and Data Protection Policy under frontend/views/site/privacypolicy.php .
 Modify the Instruction facility which will appear as a dropdown in the Daily Cleans list of houses.
 Each house will be associated with a specific code. eg. FBS which stands for Front Back and Sides.
 Also you can alter the attribute values under frontend/models to reflect a more personal feel to your business.

 **How do I find my turnover or costs?**
 Your turnover can be determined under Daily Clean.
 Your expenditure can be determined under Costs.
 Since this is a cash collection software package the amount is merely incremental and has no connection to an accounting package.
 The paid amount could be modified in the frontend/models to facilitate quantity delivery if keeping stock of what has been delivered to a household particularly in the case of the **coronavirus pandemic** which is occuring as I write this.